revk/ESP32-Doorbell/Manual/Manual.md

 Settings can be changed via MQTT as per the [RevK library](https://github.com/revk/ESP32-RevK).
 You can change a setting by using the topic `setting/Doorbell`.
 Not that `Doorbell` is all units, and can instead be the *hostname* or *MAC address* of a specific unit.
 You can set an individual setting, e.g. `setting/Doorbell/imageidle Example`, or use JSON to set multiple settings, e.g. `setting/Doorbell {"image":{"idle":"Example","xmas":"HoHoHo"}}`

 You can see all settings by sending `setting/Doorbell` with no payload.
 There are a number of settings that are part of the library.
 There are also a number of GPIO settings not covered here (see the code for these).
-The main settings are as follows, settings startign `image` and `tas` can be grouped as an object to save space.
+The main settings are as follows, settings starting `image` and `tas` can be grouped as an object to save space.

 |Setting|Meaning|
 |-------|-------|